-How to Make Classic Dutch Oven Pot Roast
+How to Make A Dutch Oven Pot Roast

-Depending on your roast, you should budget between three and four hours for the beef to become tender.
-Too little cook time, and the meat will be very tough!
+Depending on your roast, you should budget between three and four hours for the beef to finish cooking.
+Too little cooking time and the meat will be very tough.

-- Prep the Beef, Dutch Oven, and Regular Oven.
-To get started, first preheat the oven to 275˚F. And that’s not a typo!
-Pot roast benefits from a slow braise at a low temperature.
+- Prep the Beef.
+To get started, first, preheat the oven to 275˚F. Pot roast benefits from a slow braise at a low temperature.
 Next, use paper towels to pat the beef dry, and generously season each piece with salt and pepper.
-Heat a swirl of olive oil in a large Dutch oven, or a large braiser, over medium-high heat.

 - Brown the Beef.
-Place the beef roast pieces in the hot oil, and sear them for 2 minutes per side, or until browned all over.
-Then remove the pieces from the pot, and set them aside while you work with the veggies.
+Heat olive oil in a Dutch oven or a large braiser over medium-high heat.
+Place the beef roast pieces in the hot oil and sear them for 2 to 3 minutes per side or until browned; remove the beef from the pot and set aside while you work with the veggies.

 - Braise.
-Transfer the pot to the oven, and let it cook for about 3 ½ to 4 hours, or until roast is fall-apart tender.
+Transfer the pot to the oven, and let it cook for about 3½ to 4 hours, or until the roast is fall-apart tender.